cscart/docs/en/user_guide/manage_products/products/same_value_all_products.rst

 #.
 Click on the **Apply values to all selected products** link.
 This will open a new small section.

 #.
-Select the check box corresponding to the necessary field and enter the necessary text or select the necessary variant in the field next to the selected one.
+Tick the checkbox corresponding to the necessary field.

 #.
+Set the value for the product property you're modifying.

+#.
 Click the **Apply** button to apply the selected value to all products.

 #.
-Repeat these steps for all pages in the list of products.
+Repeat all these steps for all pages in the list of products.

    .. image:: img/same_value_03.png
        :align: center